-Interstate 580 joins up with Interstate 5, by Patterson, California, shown here on Google Maps, the location of the police station where Kathleen Johns was taken after her two hour ordeal.
+Interstate 580 joins up with Interstate 5, by Patterson, California, shown here on Google Maps, the location of the police station where Kathleen Johns was taken after her apparent abduction.
 Kathleen Johns would recall that within the car, described as messy, she had noticed men's and children's clothing scattered about, books and papers, a black rubber handled flashlight, and two colored plastic scouring pads on the console dashboard.
 Kathleen estimated that the smaller patterned T-shirts were of the age range 8-12 years.
 She described her abductor as white, at around 30 years, 5'9" in height, 160 lbs, dark hair and clean-cut, having the traits of a serviceman.
 During her ordeal in the car she recalled his highly polished shoes, reflecting the yellow lights from the car interior, likening them to Navy shoes.
 Not only is the area of Patterson mentioned in the FBI files above, but the military connection may be crucial regarding the abduction of Kathleen Johns, the relevance of the I-5 and

 I-580, and the Alameda Naval Air Station, that also has a connection to Patterson.